jagregory/abrash-zen-of-asm/src/chapter-07.md

 ### Loading Offsets

-Offsets are loaded with the `offset` operator. `offset` is analogous to the `seg` operator we encountered earlier; the difference, of course, is that `offset` extracts the offset of a label or variable name rather than the segment.
+Offsets are loaded with the `offset`{.nasm} operator. `offset`{.nasm} is analogous to the `seg`{.nasm} operator we encountered earlier; the difference, of course, is that `offset`{.nasm} extracts the offset of a label or variable name rather than the segment.
 For example:

 ```nasm
 mov   bx,offset WordVar
 ```

-loads BX with the offset of the variable `WordVar`.
-If some segment register already points to the segment containing `WordVar`, then BX can be used to address memory, as for example in:
+loads BX with the offset of the variable `WordVar`{.nasm}.
+If some segment register already points to the segment containing `WordVar`{.nasm}, then BX can be used to address memory, as for example in:

 ```nasm
 mov   bx,seg WordVar